rexresearch

 metal oxide nanoparticles in an exfoliated laponite framework as

-metal oxide-laponites, for example titanium oxide nanoparticles in
+metal oxide-laponites, for example titanium oxide nanoparticles

-oxide-laponite or TiO2-Laponite, or metal oxide nanocomposites.
+titanium oxide-laponite or TiO2-Laponite, or metal oxide

 Example 1